 On top of the remote controller is located a 3.5″ TFT Color Touch Screen monitor, which is quite small compared to the one the WFLY T18 comes with.
-The monitor allows to display timers, battery level, signal strength and other useful flight info.
+The monitor allows displaying timers, battery level, signal strength, and other useful flight info.

-Besides the usual control sticks, on front panel you can find 8 trimming switches (TR1-TR8), 3 dial knobs (VRA, VRB and VRC) and 4 switches (two on each side of the RC).
+Besides the usual control sticks, on the front panel, you can find 8 trimming switches (TR1-TR8), 3 dial knobs (VRA, VRB, and VRC), and 4 switches (two on each side of the RC).
 It has not one, but two power buttons (we do not know yet what purpose has the second one).

 Flysky FS-FT18 Paladin features & specs

 - Up to 18 channels (depending on receiver module);